apacheignite/documentation/odbc-driver/connection-string-18.md

   "title": "Supported arguments"
 }
 [/block]
 Apache Ignite ODBC driver supports and uses several connection string/DSN arguments.
 All parameter names are case-insensitive so `ADDRESS`, `Address` and `address` all are valid parameter names and refer to the same parameter.
 If argument is not specified, the default value is used.
+The exception of this rule is `ADDRESS` attribute.
+If it is not specified, `SERVER` and `PORT` attributes are used instead.
 [block:parameters]
 {
   "data": {